mapr-emea/qss-recsys-engine/README.md

 1. Install ElasticSearch – [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-repositories.html)

+1a.
+Start ElasticSearch with `service elasticsearch start`.

+1b.
+Check if ES is running, by running `lsof -i :9300` as root.

 2. Install Apache Mahout – `yum install -y mapr-mahout`

 3. Clone or extract this repository into one of the nodes and set it as your current working directory `cd rec-engine`.

-4. Edit settings for recsys application server in `recsys-api/src/main/resources/application.properties`.
+4. Edit search engine settings for recsys application server in `recsys-api/src/main/resources/application.properties`.
+By default, it assumes ElasticSearch is running on localhost.
+Please adapt if required.

 5. Build UI

+To build the UI, bower will be used.
+Bower is a package manager for managing web frameworks, libraries, utilities, assets etc.

+To install bower on CentOS, npm and nodejs will have to be installed in the first place.
+The following commands will install npm and bower:

+`yum install npm nodejs`

+Use npm package manager to download bower:
+`npm install bower -g`

+Check bower version:
+`bower -v`

+Now that bower is installed, let's build the UI using bower now:

-`pushd recsys-ui && bower install; popd`
+`cd recsys-ui && bower install; cd ..`

-This assumes that you have bower dependency manager installed.
-You can get it through npm package manager.

 6. Build the JAR

 To build the application server JAR, first you need to create a link of the static files (UI) to a special directory so they can be served by the application server as static resources (HTML, CSS and JS).

+Run the following command while in project root:

-`ln -s recsys-ui/app recsys-api/src/main/resources/static`
+`ln -s ../../../../recsys-ui/app recsys-api/src/main/resources/static`

+This will make sure the UI contents are available as static

 `mvn clean install`